 |6.25" x 9.25" or 1875 x 2775px||6" x 9"||5.75" x 8.75"|

 |6.25" x 11.25" or 1875 x 3375px||6" x 11"||5.75" x 10.75"|

-The white address block is applied automatically by the platform during upload.
+The white address block and subsequent text is applied automatically by the platform during upload.
 For best results, provide creative with background or design that runs fully behind this block.
-Make sure to never place critical test on this area, as the address block will be layered on top of the design during print.
+Make sure to never place critical text in this area, as the address block will be layered on top of the design during print.